dgoldman30/Chess-Engine/README.md

 ## Setting up the game

-1. input the board state in any of the given string.
+1. Input the board state in any of the given Strings.

 ```
 final String STRING_NAME_HERE =